jensl/critic/README.md

     # python install.py

-It will ask a number of question and then perform the installation.
+It will ask a number of questions and then perform the installation.

 You should probably read the [INSTALL file][install] for all the information.